When we set out to create a new and different way for Americans to pay for healthcare, we had you and your best interest at the top of our minds.

 2) To function and stay in business, health plans rely on extensive contracts with doctors and hospital systems in your city.
 If health plans don’t have networks, then they are unlikely to sign up big companies in your city for their plans, because no company wants a health insurance plan that has super limited options on doctors and hospitals.
 Therefore, these networks are extremely valuable to health plans.
 Once they get a hospital system under contract, they don’t want to lose it from their network; to keep the network size, they must keep their providers happy, so they forfeit their ability to negotiate well with the hospital systems.
 This gives the hospital systems the power, so they can continue to increase their prices to insurers, which leads to an increase in health insurance customers’ prices, which then increases the health plan profits (see point #1).

-At CrowdHealth, 100% of our revenue is generated from reducing your costs -- either from growing the number of people using CrowdHealth and spreading costs over a larger Crowd, or from negotiating with hospitals and doctors to dramatically reduce prices for the Crowd.
+At CrowdHealth, 100% of our revenue is generated from reducing your costs -- either by increasing the number of people in our crowdfunding community, or from negotiating with hospitals and doctors to dramatically reduce prices for the Crowd.

 It’s different, and it’s definitely not insurance.
 But like we said, we think that’s a really good thing!
 And we hope you see the difference, too.